ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 predictions, test_stats = model.test(dataset_df=dataframe)
 ```

-In this case the CSV / dataframe should also contain columns with the same names of all the output features, as their content is going to be used as ground truth to compare the predictions against and compute the measures and `test_stats` will be a dictionary contaning several measures of quality depending on the type of each output feature (e.g. `category` features will have an accuracy measure and a confusion matrix, among other measures, associated to them, while `numerical` features will have measures like mean squared loss and R2 among others).
+In this case the CSV / dataframe should also contain columns with the same names of all the output features, as their content is going to be used as ground truth to compare the predictions against and compute the measures and `test_stats` will be a dictionary containing several measures of quality depending on the type of each output feature (e.g. `category` features will have an accuracy measure and a confusion matrix, among other measures, associated to them, while `numerical` features will have measures like mean squared loss and R2 among others).

 Visualizations
 ==============

-Several visualization can be obtaned from the result files from both `train`, `predict` and `experiment` by using the `visualize` command.
+Several visualization can be obtained from the result files from both `train`, `predict` and `experiment` by using the `visualize` command.
 The command has several parameters, but not all the visualizations use all of them.
 Let's first present the parameters of the general script, and then, for each available visualization, we will discuss about the specific parameters needed and what visualization they produce.